Not a Member?

 Peripheral blood mononuclear cells were isolated and pooled from several healthy donors.
 Sixty thousand cells were added to each well of 96-well microtiter plate.
 Various immune modulating ingredients, including 4Life Transfer Factor Tri-Factor Formula, were added to select wells on the plate and 48 hour incubation started.
 At the end of the incubation period 30 thousand K562 cells were added to each well.
 MTT assay techniques were used to determine the cytotoxic index.
 The various 4Life Transfer Factor products resulted in cytotoxic indices of 80-98%.
 By comparison, mononuclear cells incubated with IL-2 for the same 48 hour period produced a cytotoxic index of 88%.

 Multiple studies were performed using the FDA-approved diagnostic CD4 T Helper cell assay kit and/or a T Cell Memory (CD8) assay kit under development by the same company.
-Similar to the NK cell research described above these in vitro studies were preformed on 96-well microtiter plates measuring ATP production via a luciferase-based luminescence reaction.
+Similar to the NK cell research described above these in vitro studies were performed on 96-well microtiter plates measuring ATP production via a luciferase-based luminescence reaction.

 The CD4 assay utilizes PHA-stimulated cells isolated from whole blood via the use of Dynabeads™.
 An 18 hour incubation of these isolated, stimulated CD4 cells with the 4Life Transfer Factor products has resulted in a modulation of immune cell activity as exhibited by a decrease in ATP production without a negative impact on cell viability.
 It is hypothesized that this reduction on ATP production is a result of a redirection in immune cell focus, essentially diminishing the distraction induced by the addition of PHA to the microtiter wells.